zephyrproject-rtos/zephyr/doc/guides/device_mgmt/dfu.rst

 1. You will need to define the flash partitions required by MCUboot; see :ref:`flash_map_api` for details.
-2. Your application's :file:`.conf` file needs to enable the :option:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option in order for Zephyr to be built in an MCUboot-compatible manner
+2. Your application's :file:`.conf` file needs to enable the :kconfig:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option in order for Zephyr to be built in an MCUboot-compatible manner
 3. You need to build and flash MCUboot itself on your device
 4. You might need to take precautions to avoid mass erasing the flash and also